TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 Battery Sentinel splits the job across two single-purpose sensors so each one reports cleanly:

 - **Battery Sentinel - Low** counts the batteries at or below a threshold and creates a detailed list in the attributes of any below the threshold.
-- **Battery Sentinel - Not Reporting** counts the batteries that stopped reporting, including the one frozen at a healthy-looking value that a percentage check can never see.
+- **Battery Sentinel - Not Reporting** counts the battery devices that have gone silent for any reason, a dropped sensor, a Zigbee or mesh failure, a frozen or hung device, or one gone `unavailable` or `unknown`, including the device frozen at a healthy-looking value that a percentage check can never see.

 Each is a signal: the state is a count, the flagged devices are listed in a `devices` attribute, and you decide what reads it.
 Build the pair for full coverage, or just the one you want.